Conservation and Advocacy Projects

 Black-Crowned Night Herons

-Black-crowned Night-Herons have been an Illinois state endangered bird since 1977.
-Conservationists are concerned that such a large proportion of the state population in a single breeding colony at Lincoln Park could predispose the birds to further threats (e.g., an avian influenza outbreak or impacts of a storm event), as well as increase pressures on the nesting habitat (tree health) as the concentration of guano increases.
-COS members are active in monitoring and advocating for the birds’ protection in Lincoln Park.
+Black-crowned Night-Herons (BCNH) have been an Illinois state endangered bird since 1977.
+Conservationists are concerned that such a large proportion of the state population in a single breeding colony at Lincoln Park could predispose the birds to further threats (e.g. an avian influenza outbreak or impacts of a storm event), as well as increase pressures on the nesting habitat (tree health) as the concentration of guano increases.
+COS members are active in monitoring and advocating for the birds’ protection in Lincoln Park and throughout the city.

 Advocating for Bird-Safe Buildings

+Chicago is the deadliest city in the U.S for migrating birds, but this can be changed through intentional, bird-friendly urban design.
 The COS board and members are active in promoting the Bird-Safe Buildings Act that the Chicago City Council has passed but not yet acted on.
-We advocate for bird-safe design when notably dangerous projects are proposed in the Chicago-area, including the Bally’s Casino downtown, a Carvana building in Skokie and a project in Lincoln Yards.
+We advocate for bird-safe design when notably dangerous projects are proposed in the Chicago area, including the Bally’s Casino downtown, a Carvana building in Skokie, and a development project in Lincoln Yards.
 Additionally, we provide support to the Chicago Bird Collision Monitors and many of our members volunteer with that organization to rescue injured birds.